JessieKimhj/Tetris/README.md

 ```bash
 python tetris_server.py
 ```
-will be running on your localhost!
+will be running on your localhost 5000